data-and-design/data-and-design.github.io/_posts/2026-05-27-announcing-olli-v3.md

 Olli v3 isn't just about charts anymore.
 Under the hood, the data model was generalized from a chart-specific representation to a domain-agnostic [hypergraph](https://umwelt-data.github.io/olli/docs/hypergraph).
 This means Olli can now describe structured information that isn't necessarily tree-shaped—things like mechanical diagrams, system architectures, or any set of elements with relationships between them.
 This work is grounded in our research on accessible descriptions of relational diagrams, published as [Benthic](https://data-and-design.org/publications/benthic/).

+Why a hypergraph rather than a tree?
+In many diagrams, an element belongs to more than one grouping at the same time.
+For example, a rope passes through two different pulley systems, or a component sits inside one subsystem while also being connected to another.
+A tree forces each element into a single parent, but a hypergraph lets the same element appear in multiple parent contexts.
+In the Benthic paper we called this *parent context switching*: the ability to navigate an element from any of the groups it belongs to.
+This is what makes the resulting accessible structure *perceptually congruent*—its organization mirrors the visual groupings a sighted reader perceives.

 The new [`olliDiagram`](https://umwelt-data.github.io/olli/docs/entry-points) entry point accepts a `DiagramSpec` describing elements and their relationships: containment, grouping, connections, alignment, and distribution.
 A [Bluefish adapter](https://umwelt-data.github.io/olli/docs/adapters) converts Bluefish layout specifications into diagram specs automatically.

 The gallery includes a [pulley diagram](https://umwelt-data.github.io/olli/gallery/pulley) example drawn from our Benthic user studies.
 It represents a mechanical system of pulleys, ropes, and weights.
-Navigate the tree to understand which components are connected, which systems they belong to, and how the elements are spatially organized.
+Navigate the structure to understand which components are connected, which systems they belong to, and how the elements are spatially organized.

 <div class="olli-embed">
   <div role="img" aria-label="Pulley diagram"><div aria-hidden="true" id="bluefish-pulley"></div></div>